DCI Minor Requirements

 - JOUR 341 - Multimedia Storytelling Design

 Credits 3 Prerequisite At least junior class standing Faculty Barry, Locy

 any CSCI course, and, when approved in advance, DCI-designated courses

 - BUS 306 - Seminar in Management Information Systems

-Credits 3 in fall, winter; 4 in spring Prerequisite May vary with topics.
+Credits 3 in fall, winter; 3 or 4 in spring Prerequisite May vary with topics.
 Preference to BSADM or JMCB majors during the first round of registration

 Topics vary by term and instructor.
 May be repeated for degree credit if the topics are different.

 Spring 2022, BUS 306B-01: Seminar in Management Information Systems: Multimedia Design and Development (3).
 Introduction to the study and creation of multimedia content primarily used in business.
 Students explore the steps used to plan and create multimedia content that effectively targets and delivers business information.
 This is a hands-on, project-oriented course with emphasis on the design and creation of media elements such as interactive web, graphic, audio, and video content.
 The course focuses on WordPress development using GeneratePress and Elementor with emphasis on Cascading Style Sheets, and Adobe Photoshop, as the foundation for creating online multimedia content.
 Ballenger.